 Together, these findings provide preliminary support for the use of the Jet intervention program in developing a range of oral and written skills in secondary students with dyslexia.
-Students receiving Jet instruction demonstrated both statistically and clinically meaningful improvements in word reading, with variable but strong effects in phonological awareness, reading fluency, and reading comprehension.
+Students receiving Jet instruction demonstrated both statistically and clinically meaningful improvements in word reading, with variable but strong effects in phonological awareness, fluency, reading comprehension, and language comprehension.